pomo-mondreganto/ForcAD/README.md

   puts: 2
 ```

-`gevent_optimized` is an experimental feature to make checkers faster.
+`forcad_gevent` is an experimental checker type to make checkers faster.
 Don't use it if you're not absolutely sure
 you know how it works.
 Example checker is [here](tests/service/checker/gevent_checker.py).